 Comment.
-The substance of the first sentence of former Section 1138.4 is continued in Section 17201(a), except for the provision relating to authorization by the terms of the trust.
-The second sentence is not continued.
+The first sentence of former Section 1138.4 is restated in Section 17201(a) (commencement of proceeding) without substantive change, except that the provision relating to authorization by the terms of the trust is omitted since the trust can not prevent resort to the statutory procedure.
+The second sentence is omitted.